Concord Faculty: Distinguished Credentials. Responsive Support.

 Education: JD, Franklin Pierce Law Center; BA, University of North Carolina at Charlotte

-CLS Courses: Administrative Law, Alternative Dispute Resolution, Civil Procedure, Constitutional Law, Education Law, Health Law, Special Education Law
+CLS Courses: Administrative Advocacy, Administrative Law, Alternative Dispute Resolution & Technology, Civil Procedure, Constitutional Law, Education Law, Health Law, and Special Education Law.

 Marc Jones has been an adjunct professor with Concord Law School since 2001 and is an administrative law judge with the Social Security Administration.
 Previously, he practiced immigration law as a trial attorney with the Department of Homeland Security and as a special assistant U.S. attorney for the Northern District of Illinois.
 He also served in the Judge Advocate General Corps (JAG) of the Air Force, where he practiced criminal law.